2026 Comparison

 |---|---|---|---|---|---|

-Strengths: Transparent $45 per-visit pricing with no subscription — charges only when the clinician approves treatment.
-Same fee covers ED, hair loss, UTI, and bridge refills in the same account.
+Strengths: Transparent $45 per-visit pricing with no required subscription; the visit fee is refunded if online treatment is not clinically appropriate.
+The same $45 visit model covers ED, hair loss, UTI, and bridge refills in the same account.
 Published AUA-based protocols, clinician NPI numbers on the provider page, HSA/FSA eligible.
-Pharmacy pickup means you can get sildenafil or tadalafil today at any U.S. pharmacy — CVS, Walgreens, Costco, Walmart.
+Pharmacy pickup means eligible prescriptions are sent to the pharmacy you choose rather than locked into a mail-order subscription.

 Strengths: Well-established brand with a mature ED program.
 Nationwide coverage.
 Mail-order delivery removes pharmacy trips.
 Bundles well with hair loss, mental health, and weight-loss programs under one account.

 Limitations: Subscription auto-renews monthly — cancellation requires remembering to do it.
-Pricing opacity: bundled medication + membership can reach $70–90/month all-in depending on plan.
-Subscription model is expensive for occasional use.
+Bundled medication plus membership pricing can be harder to compare directly against a one-time visit.
+Subscription model may be expensive for occasional use.

 Who wins with Hims: Men already using Hims for hair loss or another condition who want to consolidate, or those preferring recurring mail-order delivery over pharmacy pickup.